 - Describe the role the effective Manager plays in projects, so teams actually achieve more for less; discuss the consequence of not being able to fill that role.

 - Identify an action plan for maximizing the strengths of a more consistent project approach.

 This session is for first and second-level Managers of staff who work part-time on projects, while balancing ongoing work responsibilities.
-It is intended for use by organizations that have acquired MinProj, our Enterprise Minimum Project Management method, and helps identify the Managers’ role in achieving the goal of getting more done with less.
+It is intended for use by organizations that have acquired WinProj, our Enterprise universal project management method, and helps identify the Managers’ role in achieving the goal of getting more done with less.